-6. Concluding remarks
+5. Concluding remarks

 The SIAT tool has a great potential for comparative studies since it allows to take into consideration a variety of aspects that determine the social innovativeness of the chain.
-According to the 3 main innovation characteristics of social processes mentioned above, this study confirms the need of balancing higher effectiveness efficiency, higher creation of new social relations as cross cutting drivers of the measurement model.
+According to the 3 main characteristics of social innovation processes mentioned in the introduction, this study confirms the need of balancing higher efficiency, higher effectiveness and creation of new social relations as cross cutting drivers of the measurement model.